 Similarly, all professional loft conversion companies will take chimney stacks and their potential dangers into account when designing your extension, ensuring that all works are carried out in respect to upholding safety.

-LMB Loft Conversions are the leading providers of loft and garage conversions in the Croydon and wider London area.
+LMB Group are the leading providers of loft and garage conversions in the Croydon and wider London area.
 Our expert team are on hand to take care of every stage of your conversion, from the initial consultation through to the design, build and completion.

 For more information, don’t hesitate to get in touch with the team at LMB today.